-1 Introduction
+1. Introduction

-Children effortlessly acquire the meaning of words from sparse and ambiguous sights and sounds, estimated at a rate of around ten words per day between when they start speaking until the end of high school (Bloom, 2002).
+Children effortlessly acquire the meaning of words from sparse and ambiguous sights and sounds, estimated at a rate of around 10 words per day between when they start speaking until the end of high school (Bloom, 2002).
 How do children pull off this seemingly incredible, yet ordinary feat?
-One potential explanation that has received considerable attention is cross-situational learning: the mapping of words to their intended referents can be determined through a process of tracking the co-occurrences between words and their referents across many individually ambiguous situations.
-Considerable evidence for cross-situational word learning has been found in laboratory studies of both adults (Yu and Smith, 2007; Medina et al., 2011; Trueswell et al., 2013) and children (Smith and Yu, 2008; Halberda, 2003).
-In addition, research on cross-situational word learning (and word learning more broadly), has led to a wide array of empirical phenomena associated with this kind of learning, examining the circumstances under which learners find it easier or more difficult to determine the underlying word-referent mappings in ambiguous contexts.
+One candidate explanation that has received considerable attention in the literature is cross-situational learning: the mapping of words to their intended referents can be determined by tracking the co-occurrences between words and their referents across multiple individually ambiguous situations.
+Considerable evidence for cross-situational word learning has been found in laboratory studies of both adults (Medina, Snedeker, Trueswell, & Gleitman, 2011; Trueswell, Medina, Hafri, & Gleitman, 2013; Yu & Smith, 2007) and children (Halberda, 2003; Smith & Yu, 2008).
+In addition, research on cross-situational word learning (and word learning more broadly) has led to a wide array of empirical phenomena and inductive biases associated with this kind of learning, examining the circumstances under which learners find it easier or more difficult to determine the underlying word-referent mappings in ambiguous contexts.